 - Expertise (esp advanced expertise) gaps between teams

 It’s more difficult in groups where a unit head’s understanding of data and data science is wanting, aspirational, or driven by media articles.
 It can lead to seriously bad side effects in an organization with weak evidence-backed decision making or poor product-management discipline.
-Ultimately, you do eventually want to be able to grow the organization to this kind of model once you’ve got maturity, expertise, education, and processes in place, but leaping to this model too early can be a liability strategically (and ultimately, you are choosing between a “lifting all boats” strategy versus a “bright spots of promise, but messy all over” strategy going this way too early.).
+Ultimately, you do eventually want to be able to grow the organization to a squad model (or a federated) kind of model once you’ve got maturity, expertise, education, and governance processes in place, but leaping to this model too early can be a liability strategically (and ultimately, you are choosing between a “lifting all boats” strategy versus a “bright spots of promise, but messy all over” strategy going this way too early.).

 How to Make yourself Attractive to Talent